shakadevcol/next-clarifion/README.md

 -   The app recover the progress made by the client in case of refresh.

--   In the final step you can start again using the "keep shopping" button.
+-   In the final step you can start again using the "keep buying" button.

 ## Getting Started

-1. Duplicate ".env.example" file and rename it as .env
+1. Duplicate ".env.example" file and rename it as "".env"

 2. Run the development server: